Three Faces of Fear: Break up

 This match was the last confrontation between the group and Hogan, as both set off in different directions.
 Hogan began feuding with Big Van Vader, who had attacked him after the match, while The Three Faces of Fear disintegrated when Sullivan attacked the Butcher, and Avalanche began pursuing a feud with Sting.
 The name "Three Faces of Fear" was quickly phased out.

-According to storyline, the Butcher fell into amnesia due to the injuries sustained in the attack.
+According to the storyline, the Butcher fell into amnesia due to the injuries sustained in the attack.
 The Butcher became known as The Man with No Name and lost to Kevin Sullivan at Slamboree 1995, after which he disappeared from WCW.

 Aftermath

 The members of the group eventually reunited later in 1995, when Kevin Sullivan founded the new Dungeon of Doom stable, which among others also included The Shark and The Zodiac, the former Avalanche and Butcher respectively.
 However, no connection to their former gimmicks or to the former group was made.
-The stable also included Meng and The Barbarian, who coincidentally formed a separate tag team called Faces of Fear.
+The stable also included Meng and The Barbarian who competed under the name The Faces of Fear which was given to them by Sullivan who was the head booker for WCW because he liked the name.